Epilepsy impacts mental health: Key insights and resources

 John is a person who has been diagnosed with epilepsy since the age of 8.
 John has been a certified peer recovery specialist in the state of Iowa since 2019.
 John also has training in ASIST (Applied Suicide Intervention Skills Training).
 John is an advocate for epilepsy and mental health.
 John’s blog is to help fellow people like John diagnosed with epilepsy and mental on their road to recovery.
 John loves art, comics (Marvel especially), and the UI Hawkeyes.
 John lives in a small town with his 2 furry brothers Louie and Mario.
 (Dogs)

 We don’t spam!
-Read our Private Policy
+Read our privacy policy for more info.

 Leave a Comment